 Resources for Basic Service Management

-For the convenience of readers of Basic Service Management, here are the URL links and references from the book and other useful resources
+For the convenience of readers of the Basic Service Management book, here are the URL links and references from the book and other useful resources

 These are the references directly referred to in the book with a "ref n" annotation.